 Waterproof membrane tested in the field and in the laboratory

-Full-length cushioning in recycled polyurethane to provide excellent comfort
+Built-in recycled PU cushioning to provide excellent comfort

 Weighs only 366 grams per shoe in size 4.

 Good ankle support thanks to its semi-rigid upper and blocker hook

 Materials and assembly processes make for long-lasting shoes.